apache/doris/docs/en/administrator-guide/config/fe_config.md

 When creating a dynamic partition table, the maximum number of partitions allowed to be automatically created.
 To prevent creating too many partitions at once.
 The default is 500.

+### `enable_olap_scan_node_conjuncts_prunner`

+Setting this parameter to true will enable the OlapScanNodeConjunctsPrunner.
+If the Conjuncts of the OlapScanNode contain InPredicate on the distrbute key, the InPredicate will be pruned based on the Tablets that the OlapScanNode to scan.

+Default is true.